astroport-fi/astroport-core/contracts/tokenomics/vesting/README.md

 ### `claim`

-Releases amount if claimed amount of tokens is available.
+Claims the amount from Vesting for transfer to the recipient.
 Fields are optional.

 ```json
 {